-The experiment was carried out at Biology laboratory in Faculty of Science, Tayma Branch, Tabuk University.
+The experiment was carried out at Biology laboratory in University College of Tayma, Tabuk University.
 Leaf samples of selected plants (R. epapposum and S. imbricata) were collected from several locations in Tayma region during the spring (April 2017).
 The collected samples were cleaned and dried at room temperature 23 ± 2ºC, then shredded into small pieces and grounded into fine powder by electrical grinder and stored in paper bags until use.
 The seeds of C. murald and P. oleracea were collected and cleaned by the distilled water and their surface were sterilized with 3% sodium hypochlorite for 4 min to avoid the effects of fungal contamination, and then dried and stored in paper bags until use.

 Preparation of Extract

 Leaves extract was obtained by soaking 100 g of fine powder in 1000 ml of distilled water at room temperature (23 ± 2ºC) for 48 hours with occasional shaking.
 The mixture of the extract was filtered twice by two layers of cotton to prevent any plant particulate material from being in the extracts.
 The extract were saved in the refrigerator at 5ºC until used, the different concentrations (0%, 20%, 40%, and 60%) were made from the stock solution of the extract in addition to the control (distilled water).
 The concentrations (0, 20, 40 and 60%) were obtained by adding distilled water to the leaves solution.
 For instance, the 0% control had no leaves extract, while the 20% concentration means of 20% leaf extract and 80% distilled water.